 Sensory processing.
 Leela sometimes has to anesthetize me or otherwise adjust my sensory processing so I can meet her unreasonable demands.
 Sensory processing is where the world reaches me, where my experience of life is created.
 Unlike the world, my sensory processing is easy to change.
 Working there Leela can change or create sensations.
 She can create a pain or make one go away.
 She can create or change any kind of sensation: sounds, sights, smells, anything.
 Leela can make me feel like I'm dying in agony if that's what I need.
 Or wrap me up in exquisitely subtle pleasure.

 Leela is a metaphor.
-I'm really not superstitious.
-I'm aware that Leela is a metaphor, a literary device I employ because my thinking self can't handle the truth.
-The fundamental truth is nonduality: there's no such thing as separation because we are all in fact one.
+I know Leela is a metaphor, a story I have to tell myself because my thinking self can't handle the truth.
+The fundamental truth is nondualism: there's no such thing as separation because we are all in fact one.
 But I can't see that because my seeing, my grasping of the world is limited by my thinking.
-In my conceptual world, the world where science truly is the best authority, I can see all the separate things but I can't see the unity because of the inherent limitations of thinking.
+In my conceptual world, the world where science truly is the best authority, I see all the separate things but I can't see the unity because of the inherent limitations of thinking.
 Language and thinking are the tools we've used to create human culture in all its glory and misery.
 We need those tools to find out about the spiritual quest, to find our way to the threshold.
 But they can't help us make progress with love.
 On that level, thinking itself is a barrier.
+The story of Leela is a way of grasping my personal discovery that the world is loving on some profoundly incomprehensible level.
+Not as a loving deity who guarantees my salvation if I toe some basic lines of faith or conduct.
+That is clearly a crock of shit.
+But loving as a challenge: Leela's challenge is that I can make this all work for me if I surrender to the needs and wisdom I find in my own body, starting with the obvious things we all know we should do to be healthier.
+And then work as hard as hell, harder than I've ever worked on anything, following my longing.

 Thinking is unreliable when it comes to making progress with love.
 That's because getting quiet inside is the all-important first step in making progress.
 Getting free of my endless mental chatter was the first step I had to take, the step that made real progress begin to be possible.
 Thinking is an absolute requirement for being human and it's also a slough of self deception that most people never get out of, as far as I can see.
 It's our double edged sword.
 I have to get over myself before I can make serious progress.
 If I trust my opinions, my values, my well thought out and irreproachable liberal world view, I'm a goner as far as any progress with love is concerned.
 Luckily I have a genuinely irreproachable source of guidance and truth: my body.
 I can ask my body what's good for me, what's the right thing to do to make progress.
 If I listen intently, doing my very best to bat away all my preconceptions about good and bad, right and wrong, evil and godly, my body will answer truthfully.
 No matter where I am in my spiritual quest, the first step in making more progress is always to ignore everything I think I know and open myself to new truth.
 That includes things that were helpful for making progress this far.
 Truth is ever evolving as I do, into something richer, deeper, and so much stranger than anything I ever thought was true before.
 If it fits my preconceptions I can rest assured it's wrong.
 Heaven is not what anyone thinks it is.